johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ### Cookie store eviction {#cookie-store-eviction}

 To **Remove Expired Cookies**:

-XXX: How do correctly specify the time here?

-1. Remove all cookies from the cookie store whose expiry-time is earlier than the current time.
+1. Remove all expired cookies from the cookie store.

-To **Remove Excess Cookies for a Host** from the cookie store given host _host_:
+To **Remove Excess Cookies for a Host** given a host _host_:

-1. Let _insecureCookies_ be the subset of all cookies in the cookie store whose host is _host_ and whose secure is false.
+1. Let _insecureCookies_ be all cookies in the user agent's cookie store whose host host-equals _host_ and whose secure is false.

 1. Sort _insecureCookies_ by earliest last-access-time first.

-1. Let _secureCookies_ be the subset of all cookies in the cookie store whose host is _host_ and whose secure is true.
+1. Let _secureCookies_ be all cookies in the user agent's cookie store whose host host-equals _host_ and whose secure is true.

 1. Sort _secureCookies_ by earliest last-access-time first.

+XXX: Make 50 a constant.

 1. While the size of _insecureCookies_ + the size of _secureCookies_ exceeds an implementation-defined number (such as 50):

-  1. If the size of _insecureCookies_ is not 0, remove the first item of _insecureCookies_ and delete the cookie from the cookie store.
+    1. If the size of _insecureCookies_ is not 0, remove the first item of _insecureCookies_ and delete the corresponding cookie from the cookie store.

-  1. Otherwise, remove the first item of _secureCookies_ and delete the cookie from the cookie store.
+    1. Otherwise, remove the first item of _secureCookies_ and delete the corresponding cookie from the cookie store.

-To **Remove Global Excess Cookies** from the cookie store:
+To **Remove Global Excess Cookies**:

 1. Let _allCookies_ be the result of sorting the cookie store by earliest last-access-time first.

+XXX: Make 3000 a constant.

 1. While the size of _allCookies_ exceeds an implementation-defined number (such as 3000):

-  1. Remove the first item of _allCookies_ and delete the cookie from the cookie store.
+    1. Remove the first item of _allCookies_ and delete the corresponding cookie from the cookie store.

 ## Subcomponent Algorithms